ollysun/bbcCoinProject/README.md

 # bbcCoinProject
 This coin Project calculate the sterling

 This is the build directory package.
+Download the project and open index.html.
+That is all